Sex After Baby: What’s Holding Moms Back?

 You are a few weeks (or months) out from having the baby.
 FINALLY the house is quiet with no cries of hunger or a dirty diaper.
 “This is our chance” you tell your significant other.
 You get to the bedroom and you start to undress the mombod you’ve acquired.
 Maybe this feels invigorating, but for many women, this comes with a lot of overwhelming feelings.
 In general, marriage with young kids can be hard!

 Whether you had a vaginal delivery, a cesarean, or your baby came out your ears, your baby-making area is not the same as it was just days, weeks or months prior.
 To be fair- your mind and emotions are not the same as they were either.
 You have undergone what is arguably the biggest transition possible for a woman.
 So here you are trying to re-engage in intimacy with your partner- you know, the kind of intimacy that created this little human being- and yet it often doesn’t feel like a smooth transition.
 A lot of women feel alone in this which brings shame and guilt.
 Women feel like they have something “wrong” with them.
 The reality, more women feel like this than we often believe and momma friend- you aren’t alone.
+In my virtual postpartum coaching group, Postpartum Together, a number of women have shared this being one of the most difficult transitions not just physically, but emotionally and mentally too.

 It’s weird.
 It’s messy.
 Oftentimes it’s painful.